canalplus/rx-player/doc/api/Player_Events.md

   This property is `undefined` if we do not known whether it is in an original language.

+- `label` (`string|undefined`): A human readable label that may be displayed in the user interface providing a choice between audio tracks.

+  This information is usually set only if the current Manifest contains one.

 This event only concerns the currently-playing Period.

 ### availableVideoTracksChange